 Breaking Stress Induced Habits

-For many people, the stress of the COVID-19 pandemic has led to the formation or reemergence of unhealthy habits as coping mechanisms during these uncertain times.
+Any number of everyday issues can cause us to lean on bad habits as coping mechanisms.
 However, some of these vices carry side effects that can negatively affect a person’s mental and physical health.

-Cigarette Smoking: According to a recent community health study, individuals have reported an increased reliance on cigarettes due to the stress relief they feel smoking provides amid the pandemic.
+Cigarette Smoking: According to a community health study, individuals have reported an increased reliance on cigarettes due to the stress relief they feel smoking provided during the COVID-19 pandemic.
 The dangers of cigarettes are well documented, but experts have learned that the COVID-19 mortality rate was 14 times higher in smokers than in non-smokers, making now an opportune time to consider quitting.
 In addition to speaking with a doctor to determine the best method of cessation, many employers and health insurers also offer programs to help kick the habit.

 Excessive Alcohol Consumption: Even within the healthy range of one glass a day, a new drinking habit can become dangerous quickly if it’s causing distress or interfering with daily life.
 When alcohol consumption starts negatively affecting a person’s ability to complete routine tasks or productivity, they should seriously consider limiting or eliminating drinking as a form of stress relief.
 Instead of reaching for alcohol, try going for a walk, calling a friend or practicing deep breathing exercises to calm the mind and body.
 Individuals who feel their alcohol consumption has become problematic or believe they may have developed an alcohol dependence should speak with their doctor for help and available resources.

-Prolonged Inactivity: Canceled activities and events, remote work and virtual schooling have all contributed to a significant increase in the amount of time people spend at home, as well as a significant decrease in physical activity.
+Prolonged Inactivity: Canceled activities and events, remote work and virtual schooling have all contributed to a significant increase in the amount of time people spend at home over the last few years, as well as a decrease in physical activity.
 Whether outdoors or at home, it’s important to establish a regular fitness routine for physical and mental health.
 While increased stress levels can hinder a person’s motivation to get moving, too much sitting can lead to major health problems, such as heart disease and obesity.
 Take breaks during the workday to stretch, walk around the neighborhood or do a quick workout.
 Fresh air and sunshine can invigorate the senses and provide a helpful boost of vitamin D.

-Many are struggling right now to navigate new routines and stressors as a result of the pandemic.
-Keep in mind that these feelings are normal, especially during uncertain times.
-Instead of focusing on the negative aspects, reimagine this time as an opportunity to build healthy habits that work for mental and physical health, not against them.
+Keep in mind that these feelings are normal.
+Instead of focusing on the negative aspects of your life, try to focus on building healthy habits that work for mental and physical health, not against them.

 - COVID-19: What You Need to Know